Shilvan/CompetitiveMinesweeper/README.md

 ### How to add a new AI solver
 * Extend the class AbstractSolver
 * Make sure to create a run() method that attempts to solve the given [MineMap](https://kecskemeti.github.io/CompetitiveMinesweeper/uk/ac/ljmu/fet/cs/csw/CompetitiveMinesweeper/base/MineMap.html).
 * When the game is running, this method will be run in its own thread and the GUI will visualise the game while your AI tries to solve the MineMap.
-The GUI assumes your AI will eventually make the MineMap pronouncing the end of the game.
+The GUI assumes your AI will eventually make the MineMap pronouncing the end of the game (i.e., the [isEnded method](https://kecskemeti.github.io/CompetitiveMinesweeper/uk/ac/ljmu/fet/cs/csw/CompetitiveMinesweeper/base/MineMap.html#isEnded()) should eventually return true.
 If this is not the case please rework your AI.
 * You are recommended to check out MineMap's api documentation for further details.